Child Care Operating Funding

 - Family care for children aged 3 years to Kindergarten

 Read more about the CCFRI.

-As part of Government's Early Care and Learning Recruitment and Retention Strategy, front-line Early Childhood Educators (ECEs) working in licensed child care facilities receiving Child Care Operating Funding (CCOF) are eligible to receive a $2 per hour wage enhancement.
+As part of Government's Early Care and Learning Recruitment and Retention Strategy, Early Childhood Educators (ECEs) working in licensed child care facilities receiving Child Care Operating Funding (CCOF) are eligible to receive a $4 per hour wage enhancement.

-Child care providers need to apply in order to receive funding.
-Participation in the ECE Wage Enhancement is voluntary.
+Child care providers need to apply and be approved to participate in order to receive funding.

 Read more about the ECE Wage Enhancement.